vasudevus/ScoreAppAutomation/README.md

 Use `AppiumServiceBuilder` and `AppiumDriverLocalService` to start the server programmatically Set environment variable `APPIUM_HOME = <path to npm folder>\node_modules\appium\build\lib` where `main.js` file is present

-## :pushpin: Key Features

-:point_right: Supports Android and Emulators.

-:point_right: Supports capturing appium server logs on run-time.

-:point_right: Page object model design.

-:point_right: Ability to capture screen(video) recording of tests on Android and iOS.
-Configurable through `config.properties`

-:point_right: Supports capturing screenshots for passed/failed/skipped steps which is configurable through `config.properties`

-:point_right: Ability to retry failed tests which is configurable through `config.properties`

-:point_right: Customised exception handling to provide the exceptions in a meaningful way.

-:point_right: Custom framework annotation to provide author name and category for each test.

-:point_right: Supports utilities to read test data from excel workbook and provides data to each test based on the test name.

 ## :pushpin: Running tests through Maven